The Unprecedented History of the Chicks

 June: The Chicks stayed mostly out of the spotlight for years-long stretches, getting on with their family lives and tackling modest side projects, all while fully aware that during their absence millennial and Gen-Z acts and audiences were getting on with the cyclical business of radically refashioning the popular-music landscape.
 Maguire shared in a 2016 New York Times interview that they feared they’d become obsolete — until they took note of the numerous younger stars covering their songs.
 Chief among them was Taylor Swift, but a slew of other acts, many of them in the country fold, could be heard doing their own versions of “Goodbye Earl” and other tunes, listing the trio as a prime influence on embracing nervy expression and incorporating naturalistic sounds in forward-thinking ways.
 The Chicks reconvened for a world tour that reflected how their own outlook on what belonged in their shows had evolved.
 Political satire was now just part of their backdrop — nobody missed the picture of Donald Trump with cartoonish devil horns — and in a setlist that drew heavily from the last two albums they’d made, they left room for their reading of “Daddy Lessons,” the most countrified track on Beyoncé’s recently released opus Lemonade.

 November: The Country Music Association award show is big on acknowledging country music’s past and its present popular reach, and has an earnestly celebratory yet self-congratulatory of paying tribute to legacy acts and staging splashy crossover collaborations.
 But the Chicks ensured their return to the televised affair would complicate those gestures.
 The performance they worked up with Beyoncé conveyed a stronger sense of solidarity with her than country institutions and positioned them both as outsiders.
 They nodded to their places in a down-home, southern musical lineage, whose history of racial exchange and breadth of Black contributions has been obscured by industry segregation, with the “Texas” chant they passed between them.
-They gave prime billing to a string-band rendition of the pop-R&B dignitary’s “Daddy Issues,” and tacked on an excerpt of “Long Time Gone,” a wry tale of country ambition-turned-disillusionment that had been one of the Chicks’ last, and least likely, country radio hits.
+They gave prime billing to a string-band rendition of the pop-R&B dignitary’s “Daddy Lessons,” and tacked on an excerpt of “Long Time Gone,” a wry tale of country ambition-turned-disillusionment that had been one of the Chicks’ last, and least likely, country radio hits.

 2019: Return to Music